CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 code rust_wasm_pwa_minimal_clock
 ```

 The `code` command will open a new VSCode window in the folder `rust_wasm_pwa_minimal_clock`.
 Enter the SSH passphrase when asked.
 In the new VSCode window, we can now edit, compile and run the project.
-All sandboxed/isolated inside the container.
-We can now close the other VSCode windows, we don't need it any more.
+All are sandboxed/isolated inside the container.
+We can now close the other VSCode windows, we don't need it anymore.
-This example is somewhat more complex, because it is WebAssembly, but it is good for learning.
+This example is somewhat more complex because it is WebAssembly, but it is good for learning.
 I used the automation tool `cargo-auto` to script a more complex building process.
 You can read the automation task code in `automation_task_rs/src/main.rs`.
-On the first build it will download the wasm components and wasm-bindgen.
+On the first, it will download the wasm components and wasm-bindgen.
 That can take some time.
 Don't whine!

-Now we can build and run the project in `VSCode terminal` (Ctrl+j):
+Now we can build and run the project in the `VSCode terminal` (Ctrl+j):

 ```bash
 cargo auto build_and_run
 ```

-In VSCode go to Ports and add the port `4000`.
+In VSCode go to Ports and add port `4000`.
 Open the browser in Windows:
 <http://localhost:4000/rust_wasm_pwa_minimal_clock/>
 This is an example of Webassembly and PWA, directly from a Linux OCI container.